agoralabs/appmesh-demo-aws/README.md

 First of all you need an AWS Route 53 domain, the one we will use here is **skyscaledev.com**.

-Be also sure you have installed the following tools installed :
+Be also sure you have the following tools installed :

 - Terraform
 - AWS CLI